sergey-automation/TurboPrefill/README.md

 Thus, the proposed approach enables faster computation in cases where the computational performance of current and future GPUs exceeds the capabilities of the communication link between them, including PCIe, NVLink, Infinity Fabric, network interconnects, and any other interconnect technologies.

+### How TurboPrefill Differs from Pipeline Parallel

+Pipeline parallelism and TurboPrefill differ in their implementation.

+I experimented with the built-in pipeline parallelism in llama.cpp, but I did not always get the expected results.

+A situation often occurs on different systems, including those rented through VAST, where "llama_context: pipeline parallelism enabled" is reported, but the nvidia-smi graph shows a “sawtooth” pattern: at any given moment, only one GPU is active.

+I did not modify the existing code.
+Instead, I added code branches that are executed only when TurboPrefill=1.

+Then I wrote code implementing this logic as I understand it.

 ## Performance Benchmark (GPT-OSS-120B)